ishvetso/EgammaWork/README.md

-This repository contains a setup for running electron isolation with CITK (Common Isolation Toolkit) [CITK twiki].
+This repository contains a setup for running electron isolation with CITK (Common Isolation Toolkit) [CITK].
 It also includes PUPPI-based electron isolation.

 In order to run only electron isolation with CITK, you should following (CMSSW verstion is the one I used):